U.S. Senate committee backs Russia energy bills, delays vote on sanctions 'from hell'

 ClearView Energy Partners analyst Kevin Book said he did not regard the bills passed on Wednesday as having significant impacts on energy, “but we regard their collective passage as a signpost of continuing congressional anti-Russia sentiment.”

-Reporting by Patricia Zengerle, additional reporting by Timothy Gardner; Editing by Steve Orlofsky and Cynthia Osterman
+Reporting by Patricia Zengerle Washington and Kirsti Knolle in Vienna; additional reporting by Timothy Gardner; writing by Patricia Zengerle and Katya Golubkova; editing by Steve Orlofsky and Jason Neely